Lectures for senior high school students

 Travel expenses by the cheapest possible transport (usually train) and hotel if an early start is necessary.

 It is possible to combine visits to nearby places and schools to reduce travelling costs.

 There is no pre-determined size of group that Nicholas can lecture to.
 He has had up to 1500 in one sitting, but then it becomes more of “show” and Nicholas doesn’t get a chance to make close contact with the audience.
 Also, if you group the students, Nicholas can make it slightly different depending on the ability of the groups.
 Nicholas has lectures relevant to academic students as well as for practical students, such as hairdressers, nurses, electricians, etc..

 Usually 75 minutes for academic students (2 times 60 minutes by request)

 Practical students 45-60 minutes

-Contact me and we can work something out.
+Contact him and we can work something out.